cvs passwd

 $ cvs -d vasya@machine.yourdomain.net:/repos1 login (logging in to vasya@machine.yourdomain.net) CVS password: 320 This is CVS nserver 1.10.7 at machine.yourdomain.net 220 Welcome to /repos1, vasya!

-If there is an anonymous
+If there is an anonymous user in

 `CVSROOT/cvspasswd' then remote users wishing to